EvanFur/Cyclistic-2019-Data/README.md

 The data will showcase a year of Cyclistic user activity an hopefully paint a clear picture of the differences between its users.

 ## Process
-The data was stored on an SSD and analysed using R Studio
+The data was stored on an SSD and analysed using R Studio.
+I chose R studio because it was straight forward enough to install and has a pleasing user interface.
+I also chose to use R because I was analysing an entire year of data and I wanted to be able to use every piece of that data, rather than choosing only a small sample.
+R has the capability to both clean and viisualise data which is yet another reason to choose it.